Stephen Coates' Homepage

 left is fine.

-You could simply reflow them (melt the solder with a soldering iron, and let it dry), or suck the old solder off, and put new solder on.
-I put new solder on all the joints, and then it looks nice and shiny, like in the photo below.
+You could simply reflow them (melt the solder with a soldering iron, then let it solidify), or suck the old solder off, and put new solder on.
+I put new solder on all the joints, making it look nice and shiny, like in the photo below.

 Fixing intermittent buttons